stewartreichling/google-cloud-functions_cloud-build-integration/README.md

   spaces, e.g., `--runtime nodejs8`
 * we use `dir` to instruct Cloud Build to execute the `gcloud` command from within the `autodeploy` directory
+* if you want to add more functions, add corresponding build steps in your `cloudbuild.yaml`

 ### Commit changes to your local repository